JonSnowbd/NezDocs/src/features/ImGui.md

 **Note: It is very important that you specifically install `1.71.0` as it is what Nez uses under the hood.
 Anything else could have type mismatches.**

-And you can now directly use the ImGui by registering draw commands.
+And you can now directly use the ImGUI by registering draw commands.
 As an example in an arbitary `Scene`:

 ```csharp